Some call for faster — but less accurate — coronavirus tests as influx causes delays at TestNebraska

 TestNebraska has seen a dramatic increase in the number of swabs being conducted on a daily basis over the last month, according to Taylor Gage, a spokesman for Nebraska Gov. Pete Ricketts.

-In addition, the Lincoln lab that processes those tests was shut down for a time for an audit, Gage said.
+In addition, the Lincoln lab that processes those tests was shut down for a time for an audit, which it passed, Gage said.

 As of early July, the lab had been averaging just short of 41 hours, from the time that nasopharyngeal swabs were collected at a drive-thru site until people received their test results.
 But during July, the average turnaround time was 57.9 hours.